noahgibbs/madscience_octopress/source/index.markdown

   <li>Solid, simple monitoring for your app</li>
 </ul>

-You'll get the "OMG I need it NOW!" fast instructions with minimal theory, <b>plus</b> a slower path that teaches you what the tools do and why &mdash;
+You'll get the "I NEED IT DEPLOYED NOW" fast instructions with minimal theory, <b>plus</b> a slower path that teaches you what the tools do and why &mdash;
 deep knowledge for developers who like to know how everything ticks.

+{% blockquote Yehuda Katz, (about Rebuilding Rails) %}
+I saw your talk at Gogaruco.
+It was fun!

+Your methodology maps onto how I like to learn things: from the ground up from first principles.
+{% endblockquote %}

 ### The Class Package